liferay/liferay-docs/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/07-export-import-fragments.markdown

 [TOC levels=1-4]

-Often you'll want to reuse Fragments or re-purpose some of the code from Fragments in another Site or somewhere else altogether.
-Since all the content is plain text, copy/pasting your code would always be an option, but there's a much more elegant solution: exporting your Fragment Collections.
+Often you'll want to reuse or re-purpose code from Fragments.
+To do this, export your Fragment Collections.

 ## Exporting Fragments